Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 It feels like we've changed the game.

-Right right at the end here.
+We're right at the end here.

-No, that's just what their headline was when this story broke,
+No, that's just what their headline was.

-which obviously Jessica was an astronaut.
+when this story broke, which obviously Jessica was an astronaut,

-And Jessica really let rip.
+yep, with their fellow astronauts, and Jessica really let rip.

-Oh, that is a crime, really?
+Oh, that is a crime, brutal.

 I think that's an international crime.